nerves-project-attic/system_registry/README.md

 In this example, there is only one leaf node, `ipv4_address`, located at the scope `[:state, :network_interface, "wlan0", :ipv4_address]`

-Processes contribute data to SystemRegistry by applying a transaction.
-A transaction can modify data by composing one or many calls to update, delete, or move.
+Processes contribute data to `SystemRegistry` by applying a transaction.
+A transaction can modify data by composing one or many calls to `SystemRegistry.update/3`, `SystemRegistry.delete/2`, or `SystemRegistry.move/3`.
 Registrants are notified of a change once the entire transaction has been successfully applied.

-Data flows through SystemRegistry in two phases.
+Data flows through `SystemRegistry` in two phases.
 First, process data is stored in a separate fragment labeled by the caller pid and only contains the applied transactions of the caller.
 Second, the local pid fragment is then applied to the global state through a `SystemRegistry.Processor`.

 Processors are workers that implement the `SystemRegistry.Processor` behaviour and are the only means of moving data from local fragments to the global state.
-Processors implement two callback methods: `handle_validate/2` and `handle_commit/2`.
+Processors implement two callback methods: `c:SystemRegistry.Processor.handle_validate/2` and `c:SystemRegistry.Processor.handle_commit/2`.
 A transaction can only be committed if all processors return `:ok` during the validation sequence.
 If a transaction fails validation, it will only return an error to the caller if the transaction option `:notify_on_error` is `true`.
 Transactions that result in errors will not clean up the local fragment state.
 Processor validation errors are accumulated and returned in the case of an unsuccessful commit.
-SystemRegistry automatically starts two processors for state and config.
+`SystemRegistry` automatically starts two processors for state and config.

 **Global State Processor**

-The `State` processor monitors transactions for any that are writing values to the top-level `:state` scope.
-Since updates performs a deep merge, the `State` processor will cause validation to fail if a processes attempts to overwrite a sub-key of `:state` that has been set by a different process.
+`SystemRegistry.Processor.State` monitors transactions for any that are writing values to the top-level `:state` scope.
+Since updates performs a deep merge, `SystemRegistry.Processor.State` will cause validation to fail if a processes attempts to overwrite a sub-key of `:state` that has been set by a different process.

 For example: